 Measuring the grade and of cancer helps doctors decide how to treat it.

 Grades, Gleason score and grade groups

 The grade of a cancer helps doctors predict how quickly the cancer is likely to grow and spread.
 Doctors use a scale called the Gleason score to measure and report the grade of cancer.
 The Gleason score is based on how abnormal the cells appear in the two largest areas of the tumor.
 The pathologist assigns a score of 1-5 for each area and adds them together for the Gleason score.
 Although Gleason scores can range from 2-10, most cancers will be scored as 6 or higher.
 The higher the score, the more abnormal and aggressive the cells appear.

 - A score of 6 is low grade.

 - A score of 7 is intermediate grade.

 - A score of 8 to 10 is high grade.

-An updated grading system is now in use.
-This is call Grade Group and corresponds to Gleason score as follows:
+An updated "grade group" system is now in use.
+A grade group score is related to a Gleason score:

 - Grade Group 1: Gleason score <=6